Bible study about the wrath of Saul and the persecuted church in Acts 8.

 A Footnote about Phillip

 I was confused too.
 The Phillip mentioned here in Acts was not the apostle.
 Phillip was a Jew who happened to speak Greek.
-He was one of the 7 deacons chosen to distribute food to people of the church.
+And, he was one of the seven deacons chosen to distribute food to people of the church.
 You can read more about this program in Acts 6.

 Bold – Or Living in Fear?

 If you live in America as I do, it’s hard to imagine what those early Christians faced.
-In some regions of the world, the same fate is facing our brothers and sisters in Christ.
+In some regions of the world, the same fate faces our brothers and sisters in Christ.

 Jesus asked us to be bold in our belief and use opportunities to tell others about what He did for us.
 But, many times we let fear stand in our way.